Leee-xx/LEEWANG-take_home_challenge/README.md

 # Take-home challenge: Global FC

 Tobi is a vertically integrated Women's fashion company.
 We design, oversee manufacturing, warehouse and ship clothing to 140+ countries all over the globe.
-We wrote our own WMS (warehouse management system) in Ruby on Rails to power our single FC (Fullfillment Center) located in South San Francisco.
-Among other things, the WMS tracks where we store inventory on the warehouse floor.
+We wrote our own warehouse management system in Ruby on Rails to power our single Fullfillment Center (FC) located in South San Francisco.
+Among other things, the system tracks where we store inventory on the warehouse floor.

 What you have here is a simplified web-based inventory management system consisting of products, inventory, and locations backed by a SQLite database.
 We've built an inventory lookup tool that accepts either a 'product code' or 'location' and displays the results.